Artist Bio & Press Kit

 Born on San Diego Naval Base in California, Colette came to Massachusetts after her father's tour of duty was over and the family moved back home to start an organic farm in Plympton MA.
 Influenced by two coasts, O'Connor's music is a delightful blend of sunshine, kindness, philosophy, and fun New England wit.

-Most of her adult life was spent raising four amazing children to be independent thinkers, and because she used storytelling, creative play, and lots of museum field trips, they also believe in magic.
+Most of her adult life was spent raising four amazing children to be independent thinkers, and because she used storytelling, creative play, and lots of museum field trips, they also understand that creating magic takes dedication.
 It was raising four children that helped flavor her music with witty philosophical wisdom; mixed with a touch of fun.

 Overcoming hearing loss and the impacts of a neurological disorder while supporting her household, family, and partner with Multiple Myeloma, has gifted her performances confidence and positivism.
 Now a full-time performing Singer-songwriter with two album releases, O'Connor has been touring/traveling with her music since 2012, and has become regularly featured, in live concerts, community radio and television from New England to Nebraska.

 O'Connor's second album "I Think I Am" was named top among the 15 of 2016 by NPR station WICN FM 90.5, Worcester, by Nick Noble, host of the popular Thursday night, "The Folk Revival", and nominated for Best CD 2016 Award at Worcester Music Awards, by Pulse Magazine.